Last Updated: April 26, 2025

 Early Life and Career Beginnings

 Edward Thomas Hardy was born on September 15, 1977, in Hammersmith, London, England.
-His mother Anne (née Barrett) is an artist and painter, and his father Edward "Chips" Hardy is a novelist and comedy writer.
-He is an only child, and was raised in East Sheen, London.
+His mother, Anne (née Barrett), is an artist and painter, and his father, Edward "Chips" Hardy, is a novelist and comedy writer.
+He is an only child and was raised in East Sheen, London.
 He was a student at Tower House School, Reed's School, and Duff Miller Sixth Form College, and later continued his education at the Richmond Drama School and the Drama Centre London, which is a part of Central Saint Martins.

 Hardy got his start in show business at the age of 21, when he won The Big Breakfast's "Find Me a Supermodel" competition in 1998.
 The win landed him a brief contract with Models One, and he then landed the supporting part of John Janovec in the BBC miniseries "Band of Brothers" (2001).

-On-Screen Acting Career
+Acting Career

-Hardy's feature film debut came in 2001, in Ridley Scott's film "Black Hawk Down".
-He gained more international exposure in 2002 when he appeared in "Star Trek: Nemesis", as Reman Praetor Shinzon, the clone of Captain Jean-Luc Picard.
-He subsequently appeared in the films "Dot the I" (2003), "LD 50 Lethal Dose" (2003), "EMR" (2004), and "Layer Cake" (2004).
+Hardy's feature film debut came in 2001 in Ridley Scott's "Black Hawk Down."
+He gained wider international exposure in 2002 when he portrayed Reman Praetor Shinzon, the clone of Captain Jean-Luc Picard, in "Star Trek: Nemesis."
+He subsequently appeared in films including "Dot the I" (2003), "LD 50 Lethal Dose" (2003), "EMR" (2004), and "Layer Cake" (2004).

 Getty